Blackout (wartime): United States

 Since the attack on Pearl Harbor, the continental United States was exposed to air attacks while engaging in a war with Japan, such as the bombing of Dutch Harbor, the Lookout Air Raids, and the Fu-Go balloon bombs, but these were considered minor or negligible and did nothing to damage American morale and war effort.
 Along the Atlantic coast, the lack of a coastal blackout served to silhouette Allied shipping and thus expose vessels to German submarine attack.
 Coastal communities resisted the imposition of a blackout for amenity reasons, citing potential damage to tourism.
 The result was a disastrous loss of shipping, dubbed by German submariners as the "Second Happy Time".

 Effectiveness

 M. R. D. Foot argues that blackouts did not impair navigation by bombers because navigators focused more on reflective bodies of water, railroad tracks, or large highways.

 Techniques

 A blackout curtain used in Auckland, New Zealand during World War II.

 Lights can simply be turned off or light can sometimes be minimized by tarring the windows of large public structures.
 In World War II, a dark blackout curtain was used to keep the light inside.
 Tarring the windows can mean a semi-permanent blackout status.

-During the 1940s and 1950s, cities such as Detroit would practise blackout air raid drills.
+During the 1940s and 1950s, cities such as Detroit would practice blackout air raid drills.
 During this time, the city's Civil Defense workers would immediately activate the neighborhood air raid siren and families would be required to do the following in order: